arvinddoraiswamy/slid/README.md

 ====

 * Get a list of all the functions and their instructions for the binary you want to reverse as well as all the libraries that you think may be part of it.
-Before running this script, make sure you have the binary you want to reverse as well as all the libraries you think are a part of the binary in the *input* directory.
+Before running this script, make sure you have the binary you want to reverse as well as all the libraries you think are a part of the binary in the *"C:\data\IDBstore"* directory.

    For the code I used I put the *test* binary as well as all the files from the *libc.a* archive into the directory      *"C:\data\IDBstore"*.
 The *libc.a* archive was found on my system at */usr/lib/x86_64-linux-gnu/libc.a*.
 The files     from this archive can be extracted by using the command *ar x /usr/lib/x86_64-linux-gnu/libc.a*